pandas-dev/pandas/doc/source/getting_started/10min.rst

    pd.concat(pieces)

 .. note::
-   Adding a column to a DataFrame is relatively fast.
-Adding a row, however, requires a full copy of the data and a construction of a new Index, which may be expensive.
-Rather than iteratively building a DataFrame by appending records, we recommend passing the pre-built list of records to the DataFrame constructor.
+   Adding a column to a ``DataFrame`` is relatively fast.
+However, adding a row requires a copy, and may be expensive.
+It is recommended to pass a pre-built list of records to the ``Dataframe`` constructor instead of building a ``Dataframe`` by iteratively appending records to it.
    See :ref:`Appending to dataframe <merging.concatenation>` for more.

 Join
 ~~~~